Stock events for Greif, Inc. (GEF)

 Ownership

-Greif, Inc.'s ownership is primarily concentrated among institutional investors, who hold a substantial portion of the company's Class A Common Stock.
-Major institutional shareholders include BlackRock, Inc., Vanguard Group Inc, Dimensional Fund Advisors Lp, Fuller & Thaler Asset Management, Inc., Aqr Capital Management Llc, and State Street Corp.
-Individual insider ownership is also significant, with notable individual shareholders including Virginia D. Ragan, Michael H. Dempsey, Patricia M. Dempsey, Shannon J. Diener, and Judith D. Hook.
-Greif operates with a dual-class share structure (Class A and Class B), with Class B shares generally possessing greater voting power.
+Greif, Inc.'s ownership is primarily held by institutional investors, including BlackRock, Inc., Vanguard Group Inc., Dimensional Fund Advisors Lp, Fuller & Thaler Asset Management, Inc., and State Street Corp.
+Significant individual and insider owners include Virginia D. Ragan, Michael H. Dempsey, Patricia M. Dempsey, Shannon J. Diener, and Judith D. Hook.
+Greif operates with a dual-class share structure.

 Ask Our Expert AI Analyst